itmm/hex/docs/add.md

 # Adding blocks in editor
-* Define commands to add a header, code block or paragraph block after the current slide
+* define commands to add a header, code block or paragraph block after the current slide
-* When reading again `hx` will merge continuous paragraphs into one block
+* when reading again `hx` will merge continuous paragraphs into one block

 ```